 - Be the advocate for the behaviours – you can’t expect people to demonstrate the right behaviours if you don’t exhibit them yourself

 - Try to never compromise your own value-set

-For more information on developing your HR leadership career or for executive HR recruitment services please get in touch with Jess Whitehead, director of the HR practice at Page Executive.
+For more information on developing your HR leadership career or for executive HR recruitment services please connect with our HR specialists from around the world.